Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

 ### Configure SLS

 Configuration for the default route of a `BICAN` enabled system is contained in the System Layout Service (SLS) `BICAN` data structure in the `SystemDefaultRoute` attribute value.
-This structure was created and it's value set during] [Prerequisites Stage 0.2](../../upgrade/1.2/../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-02---update-sls) and can be either `CAN` or `CHN`.
+This structure was created and its value set during [Prerequisites Stage 0.2](../../upgrade/1.2/../../../upgrade/1.2/Stage_0_Prerequisites.md#stage-02---update-sls) and can be either `CAN` or `CHN`.

-For CSM 1.2 the recommended value for the `BICAN` `SystemDefaultRoute` is `CAN`.
+For CSM 1.2, the recommended value for the `BICAN` `SystemDefaultRoute` is `CAN`.
-This allows continued use of UAN, UAI and API resources over the `CAN` and allows a fully supported transition to `CHN` in a later CSM release.
+This allows continued use of UAN, UAI, and API resources over the `CAN` and allows a fully supported transition to `CHN` in a later CSM release.
 To update SLS with `CAN` as the `SystemDefaultRoute`:

 ```bash